 Organizations similar to the modern Transportation Planning Organization (TPO) have existed since the 1950's.
 These TPO predecessors have served to prepare special urban transportation studies under the auspices of the state highway agencies.
 In the 1950's, as a response to the explosive growth of suburbs, the federal government expanded requirements for regional planning and prompted the formation of a variety of new intergovernmental bodies, including Councils of Government, in major urban areas.
-The Federal Highway Act of 1962 created the federal requirement for urban transportation planning, largely in response to the construction of the Interstate Highway System, and the planning of routes through and around urban areas.
 The Act required that transportation projects in urbanized areas with a population of 50,000 or more be based on a continuing, comprehensive, and cooperative urban planning process between the states and local governments.